How to Prevent Marital Conflict When an Ex Makes Contact

 (2) Set Rules for Further Communication

 No leaving the room to talk a call from your ex.
 If your spouse is not at home when your friend calls, be as respectful the same way you would if he or she were there.
-Don’t cheapen your marriage which is intended for a lifetime by a few minutes of forbidden conversation.
+Don’t cheapen your marriage which is intended for a lifetime by a few minutes of guilty pleasure.

 (3) Be Open and Honest with Your Spouse